computorg/template-computo-R/README.md

 - Check out repository for Github action on a Mac OS machine
 - Set up conda with the Python and R dependencies specified in `environment.yml`
-- Render your Rmd file to HTML and PDF files
+- Render your Rmd file to HTML
 - Deploy your HTML on a github page on the gh-page branch

 Note that, by default, your action is triggered only if you push a commit which includes the string `[build]` in its message (yes, we try to lower the footprint...).

 ### Step 4. submit

-Once step 3 is successful, you should end up with an HTML version published as a gh-page and a corresponding PDF built via pagedown.
-The PDF file - named by default `article.pdf` - is available at the root of your published gh-page (for this template for instance, it is available at [https://computorg.github.io/template-computo-Rmarkdown/article.pdf](https://computorg.github.io/template-computo-Rmarkdown/article.pdf) since [https://computorg.github.io/template-computo-Rmarkdown/](https://computorg.github.io/template-computo-Rmarkdown/) is the URL of the gh-page associated with the current repo).

-The PDF version can be submitted to the [Computo submission platform](https://computo.scholasticahq.com/):
+Once step 3 is successful, you should end up with an HTML version published as a gh-page.
+A PDF file can be obtained by clicking the "Export to PDF" button, which just calls the printing function of your browser (using Chrome should facilitate the rendering of your PDF).
+This PDF version can be submitted to the [Computo submission platform](https://computo.scholasticahq.com/):

 <div id="scholastica-submission-button" style="margin-top: 10px; margin-bottom: 10px;"><a href="https://computo.scholasticahq.com/for-authors" style="outline: none; border: none;"><img style="outline: none; border: none;" src="https://s3.amazonaws.com/docs.scholastica/law-review-submission-button/submit_via_scholastica.png" alt="Submit to Computo"></a></div>